dneish2/Infera/ReadMe.md

 # Infera 🔥

 **Infera** pulls the signal from the noise , turning raw company data into clear, ranked intelligence.
-This intelligence can now be utilized to guide investment decisions.
+This intelligence can now be utilized to guide wise investment decisions.

 ---